Bfgeshka/awesome-c/README.md

 * [breckinloggins/libuseful](https://github.com/breckinloggins/libuseful) - A collection of useful data structures, algorithms, and utilities for C programming
 * [chadjoan/C-Survival-Kit](https://github.com/chadjoan/C-Survival-Kit) - A set of useful functions, data structures, and macros aimed at allowing more expressive and reliable C code.
 Portability targets are OpenVMS and Linux.
 * [clibs/clib](https://github.com/clibs/clib) - C package manager-ish
+* [erimatnor/libckit](https://github.com/erimatnor/libckit) - A kit of C-based utilities and data structures.

 ## Special Purpose ##
 * [Tulip Indicators][394] - Library of functions for technical analysis of